Azure/azure-spring-apps-landing-zone-accelerator/Scenarios/ASA-Secure-Baseline/Terraform/02-Hub-Network.md

 Note: The following Spring Apps LZA features are **not** available when using Bring your own Hub Virtual Network:

-   - Plan configured VNET peering on the HUB Vnet
+   - Bidirectional VNET peering with the Hub Vnet (Peering is only initiated from the spoke.
+You will need to manually create the peering from the Hub Vnet)
-   - Plan provided Azure Firewall Deployment
+   - Azure Firewall Deployment (assumption is that a firewall is already deployed in the hub if required)
-   - Linking of Private DNS Zones to the Hub
+   - Linking of Private DNS Zones to the Hub (Private DNS Zones are only linked to the Spoke Vnet)

 Sample: